akynazh/translator/README.md

-# osx-translator
+# translator

-MenuBar Translate is a very simple app that lets you have a quick shortcut to Google Translate in your OS X menu bar and integrate it with the OS X "Services" menu.
+This is a simple app that lets you have a quick shortcut to Google Translate in your OSX menu bar and integrate it with the OSX "Services" menu.

 NOTE: This project uses the code of [osx-menubar-translate](https://github.com/zetxek/osx-menubar-translate) under the MIT license.
-I want to customize many styles and features, which may not be consistent with the author's intention, so I decided to develop on my own branch, totally.
-If possible, I will contribute some meaningful features to the original repository.

 My version provides global keyboard shortcuts, a more beautiful interface and icons.
 More features will be added continuously.
+If possible, I will contribute some meaningful features to the original repository.

 ## Global keyboard shortcuts